dalenewman/Transformalize/README.md

 </pre>

-Transformalize detected the schema automatically.
-This is handy, but if you want to transform a field, or create a new field, you must define the fields.
+Transformalize detected the *Order Details* schema automatically.
+This is handy, but if you want to transform an existing or create a new field, you must define the fields.
 You could hand-write them, or run `tfl` in `check` mode like this: